-Tips for saving, shopping, learning about credit and managing debt during the back-to-school season.
+CreditCards.com resources for shopping, learning about credit and managing debt during the back-to-school season.

 It’s still the middle of summer, but many parents and students are already thinking about – and shopping for – the 2017-18 school year.
 In fact, according to Deloitte’s 2017 back-to-school survey, 71 percent (approximately $19 billion) of back-to-school shopping happens during July and August.